 About Project 509

 Project 509 works in remote Haitian mountain villages to help improve access to clean drinking water.
-We build new –and retrofit existing– rainwater harvesting systems and we offer basic WASH training (sanitation and hygiene) in local schools and churches.
+We build rainwater harvesting systems and offer basic WASH training (sanitation and hygiene) in local schools and community meetings.

-It is a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
-Children commonly walk 3–5 hours round trip each day just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – these streams are almost always contaminated.
+It is at least a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
+Children walk 3–5 hours round trip daily just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – these streams are always contaminated.

-The systems we build provide cleaner –and more abundant– drinking water than what is otherwise available, they free up time for children to attend school on a more regular basis, and at some sites they allow farmers to practice micro-irrigation techniques, which improve agricultural production in an area of critical need.
+The systems we build provide cleaner – and more abundant – water than what is otherwise available, they free up time for children to attend school on a more regular basis, and at some sites they are allowing farmers to practice emerging micro-irrigation techniques, which improve agricultural production at a time of critical need.

 All projects are carried out in partnership with local organizations and community members to identify sites, prioritize projects, coordinate operations, and plan for future / complementary needs.

-- Built 6 rainwater harvesting systems with high capacity cisterns
+- Built 10 rainwater harvesting systems with high capacity in-ground cisterns

 - Rebuilt 2 buildings and repaired 3 roofs destroyed during Hurricane Matthew (2016)

-- Given 32 presentations on clean water and basic sanitation
+- Given 32 presentations on clean water, sanitation, and hygiene (WASH)

-2016: Built 6 rain catchment systems with high capacity cisterns, and repaired 3 additional ones that had an adequate cistern in place ... we also rebuilt / repaired 4 buildings in the aftermath of Hurricane Matthew
+2016: Built 4 complete rainwater harvesting systems, and repaired 3 additional ones that had an adequate cistern in place ... we also rebuilt 2 collapsed buildings and 3 roofs destroyed in the aftermath of Hurricane Matthew

-2015: Built our first rain catchment system, utilizing improved designs and building materials; this has become a cornerstone of our work moving forward
+2015: Built our first rain catchment system, utilizing improved designs and building materials; this has become the cornerstone of our work moving forward; established a relationship with Freewaters Footwear

 2014: Formed a group of Haitian experts to engage with local leadership, which has greatly enhanced community trust in our work